I have had this post in the back of my mind and sitting in my drafts for some time now and in the spirit of trying to be consistent here goes.

 This lack of diversity for shades of foundation at duty-free in 2019 is blasphemy – NW45 from MAC Cosmetics is not a one shade fits all so why are we still subjected to such discrimination?
 For crying out loud Miss World is a dark skin woman from South Africa.
 We need a seat and voice at every beauty cafeteria.

 With black travel movement gaining momentum it is high time the airport retailers start catering to this demographic.
 Travelling while black is already challenging and we don’t need the lack of inclusivity when it comes to women of colour finding their true match to add to it.”

 I completely agree with Caroline.
 The black travel moment is beautiful but it also comes it’s complexities.
 We all deserve to feel beautiful and denying we don’t exist by limiting shade ranges is another battle we have to face.

-A must-watch – ‘Can You Buy Makeup At The Airport If You’re Black?’
+An absolute must-watch - 'Can You Buy Makeup At The Airport If You're Black?’